AlphaKhaw/Google_Business_Reviews/README.md

 ---

 ## Description

-Websites contain large amount of valuable information and accessing the information manually can be tedious.
-This process can be automated with web scraping.
-Web scraping is the process of automating extraction of data from a website.
+This respository aims to extract Google business reviews from a google search based the user's input.

-This project aims to extract google reviews from a google search based the user's interest.
+Google reviews are an essential aspect to businesses as it improves Google ranking for local SEO.
+Businesses can gain customer intellgience by extracting information from Google reviews for analysis.
+This process can be automated with web scraping - process of automating extraction of data from a website.

 #### Technologies